 The Böglerhof takes its name from the bowmaker who once had his workshop here.
 Part of the Fugger family empire, the house became a miners' court in the 15th century.
 Our spacious wine cellar and the rustic Fuggerstube date from these silver times of the Alpbach valley.
 When the silver was finally imported and the miners moved away, the "Bögler" became an inn.

-In 1809 the Tyrolean freedom fighter Andreas Hofer wrote a letter to Herr Pögler in Alpbach to call on the residents of Alpbach to take up arms in the struggle against the Napoleonic forces.
-This letter is still kept in the Hotel Böglerhof today.
+In 1809 Andreas Hofer wrote a letter to Mr. Pögler in Alpbach inviting the people of Alpbach to join the fight - this letter is still carefully guarded at the Böglerhof today.